Ning114/JPA/README.md

 The user stories I have finished implementing for phase 1 are:

-- Choose what vocabulary topics they want to practice (More vocabulary sets will be implemented down the line)
+- Choose what vocabulary topics they want to practice (letting the user choose which types of X to add to Y) (More vocabulary sets will be implemented down the line)
 - Choose which Hiragana row they want to practice
 - Choose the input type (display Japanese characters, type english or vice versa)